-As merchant-partners, it is our utmost responsibility to assure that the products we serve our customers are compliant with health and safety standards.
+As merchant-partners, it is our utmost responsibility to assure that the products we serve our consumers are compliant with health and safety standards.

 With food delivery as the new normal, merchants must assure food quality and cleanliness during purchasing of goods, storage, preparation and cooking, to dispatch of orders.

-After all – it is our platform’s goal not only to deliver convenience but also to ensure the health and safety of our customers.
+After all – it is our platform’s goal not only to deliver convenience but also to ensure the health and safety of our consumers.

 Clean and Sanitize, partner!